 “I think they’re really flattering, and I get lots of compliments on them.
 And I’m not normally someone who gets compliments on jeans.
 They’re really comfortable, too.
 I wore them for a bunch of my pregnancy — but even nonpregnant, they look great.” — Casey Wilson, actress

-Note: The Walton wash is sold out, but the new Creston wash—a slightly darker blue—is available.
+Note: The Walton wash is sold out, but the new Creston wash—a slightly darker blue in a slimmer fit—is available.

 For a faded high waist